Articles , Cases , Glossary

 Virality potential

-An original catchy mascot can be used as a powerful element of virality: in this case, it becomes so popular with users that they not only spread it to each other but also create new versions, parodies, discussions, memes and the like.
-That also works efficiently in products for kids when the mascot actually becomes a key representer of the product and creates a high level of desirability.
+An original catchy mascot can be used as a powerful element of virality: in this case, it becomes so popular with users that they not only spread it to each other but also create new versions, parodies, discussions, memes, and the like.
+That also works efficiently in products for kids when the mascot actually becomes a key representative of the product and creates a high level of desirability.

 Style and beautification